-The information below answers some common questions that University of Rochester Undocumented or DACAmented students may have relating to career and internship pursuit.
+The information below answers some common questions that the University of Rochester Undocumented or DACAmented students may have relating to career and internship pursuits.
 Much of the information presented has been obtained from the document ‘Life After College: A Guide for Undocumented Students’ produced by Educators for Fair Consideration, which provides a comprehensive exploration of education, career, and internship options for Undocumented and DACAmented students.
 This information is for reference only.
 It should not be supplemented for legal advice and does not substitute for the advice of an immigration expert.

 I have DACA, am I allowed to obtain employment or internship experience?

-DACAmented students with a valid work permit are able to obtain work and internship experiences like any other student with work authorization.
+DACAmented students with valid work permits are able to obtain work and internship experiences like any other student with work authorization.
 Becoming knowledgeable of the permissions of your status is important in order to educate potential employers on your ability to work for them.
 Greene Center Advisors can help you learn more about how to communicate this effectively, appointments can be made through Handshake.